sunitskm/trucker/Readme.md

-This is the read me file for the project
+This is the read me file for the project.
+Made changes in remote to do a pull